MokubaAttack/scripts_anima/mokuba_colab_anima/readme.md

 - step2 : int
   It is Hires steps ( a parameter of hires.fix ).
 - return : mokuanipipe object

+Image files are output by naming (index)_(the seed).png in the output folder path.
+If safetensors files have CivitAi's Version ID in a item of "id" of metadata (In case of a lora file, lora's weight in a item of "weight" is needed too) , Generation metadata is baked in Output files.
+(Example)
+lora file
+"id" : "111111", "weight" : "1"
+merged lora file
+"id" : "111111,222222", "weight" : "0.5,0.5"
+ckpt file
+"id" : "123456"
+The metadata is read in CivitAi.
 ## Credits
 [hdae/diffusers-anima](https://github.com/hdae/diffusers-anima)